 - You will probably spend a lot or most of your time outside, in nature, as you will be disconnected from urban life and infrastructure.

-- You will need to produce your own power, have a water source (and purify water if necessary), maybe grow your own food, and know how to deal with waste and sewage.
+- You will need to produce your own power, have a water source, maybe grow your own food, and know how to deal with waste and sewage.

 - You will need to be ready and know how to handle unexpected situations (such as a bad weather) and how to repair, fix and build things on your own.
 You will be the one fully responsible for the maintenance of your new off grid home and surroundings.